 t Johnson & Johnson, we believe good health is the foundation of vibrant lives, thriving communities and forward progress.
 That’s why for more than 130 years, we have aimed to keep people well at every age and every stage of life.
 Today, as the world’s largest and most broadly based healthcare company, we are committed to using our reach and size for good.
 We strive to improve access and affordability, create healthier communities, and put a healthy mind, body and environment within reach of everyone, everywhere.

-With a broad range of products from Consumer Health Care, Medical Devices to Pharmaceuticals, Johnson & Johnson is committed to supporting people throughout their lives and pursuing a holistic approach to care: from prevention to diagnostics and therapy.
+With a broad range of products from MedTech to Pharmaceuticals, Johnson & Johnson is committed to supporting people throughout their lives and pursuing a holistic approach to care: from prevention to diagnostics and therapy.
 We embrace research and science to advance the health and well-being of people.
 To act with open hearts and minds is what inspires and unites us.
 We create an environment where diverse perspectives and an open dialogue are encouraged, allowing our employees to develop.
-By fostering collaboration across sectors, functions and with strategic partners we act as one J&J Switzerland towards the local communities and the outside world.
+By fostering collaboration across sectors, functions and with strategic partners we act as one J&J in Switzerland towards the local communities and the outside world.